AdaGold/BankAccounts/README.md

 ### Requirements

 For wave 3, you will create two new classes: `SavingsAccount` and `CheckingAccount`.
 Both should inherit behavior from the `Account` class.
 Each class should get its own file under the `lib/` directory, and each already has a spec file with stub tests.
+The testing requirements are the same as in wave 2: fill in the tests as you go, and follow the red-green-refactor cycle.

 #### SavingsAccount
 Create a `SavingsAccount` class which should inherit behavior from the `Account` class.
 It should include the following updated functionality: